williamyorkl/vite-plugin-vue2-suffix/README.md

 That's all.

+### Situation 1

+> components using in another components

-Basically, it will automatically turn this
+it will automatically turn this

 ```vue
 <template>